 There was an amazing 1000+ submitted to the planning dept. Your efforts should be applauded, considering that eight weeks ago, none of us had even heard of the proposed housing developments.

-I know that some groups employed planners to submit their forms, which I am sure would have been much better quality and better worded than the one I submitted, but I think I got the main points across.
+I know that some groups have employed planners to submit their forms, which I am sure would have been much better quality and better worded than the one I submitted, but I think I got the main points across.
 The council display all of the representations on their site without the names on, I think that will take a couple of weeks as Mappleborough Green still to have theirs submitted.